smeekes/bootUR/README.md

 **Implementation**

-We illustrate the ADF test here on Dutch GDP for both the two-step and one-step specification, each time including a linear trend in the specification.
+We illustrate the ADF test here on Dutch GDP for the two-step specification, including a linear trend in the specification.

 ``` r
 GDP_NL <- MacroTS[, 4]